DavidWill1496/GlobantChallenges/README.md

 # GlobantChallenges
-Rest API developed for the Globant challenge, use every endpoint after the following URL
+Rest API in Python developed for the Globant challenge, using GCP tools and Dockerfile for package deployment

+Use every endpoint after the following URL

     https://api-rest-globant-cdxvks5gpq-rj.a.run.app